ahmedSakka/Covid-19-Data-Exploration-in-SQL/README.md

 - `GlobalNumbers`: Presents death rates based on continents.
 - `VaccinationCount`: Displays vaccination counts and vaccination rates.

+## Data Visualization

+Make sure to find out more about the insights by checking out the [**Tableau**](https://public.tableau.com/app/profile/ahmed.sakka/viz/CovidData_16846913426040/Dashboard1) Visualization.

 ## Usage

 1. **Setup**: Ensure you have access to the provided `CovidDeaths` and `CovidVaccinations` datasets.